amzn/amazon-pay-sdk-php/README.md

 ### IPN Handling

 1. To receive IPN's successfully you will need an valid SSL on your domain.
-2. You can set up your Notification endpoints in Seller Central by accessing the Integration Settings page in the Settings tab.
+2. You can set up your Notification endpoints by either (a) using the Seller Central Integration Settings page Settings tab, or (b) by using the SetMerchantNotificationConfiguration API call.
 3. IpnHandler.php class handles verification of the source and the data of the IPN

 Add the below code into any file and set the URL to the file location in Merchant/Integrator URL by accessing Integration Settings page in the Settings tab.